JavaScript: End of the Chain

 can have properties assigned to them, etc.).

-is true.
-This makes sense too, since Object
+Object instanceof Function is true.
+This makes sense too, since Object is

 a function, namely the constructor function for objects.